 Differences between AdaBoost vs Random Forest

-- Decision Trees vs Decision Stumps: Random forest makes use of multiple full-size decision trees or multiple decision trees having different depth.
-These decision trees make use of multiple variables to do final classification of a data point.
-On the other hand, AdaBoost makes use of what is called as decision stumps.
+- Decision Trees vs Decision Stumps: Random forest makes use of multiple full-size decision trees or multiple decision trees having different depths.
+These decision trees make use of multiple variables to do the final classification of a data point.
+On the other hand, AdaBoost makes use of what is called decision stumps.
 Decision stumps are decision trees with one node and two leaves.
 AdaBoost makes use of multiple decision stumps with each decision stump built on just one variable or feature.
-This is unlike random forest in which decision trees make use of multiple variables to make a final classification decision.
-Here are the diagrams representing decision trees used in random forest vs decision stumps used in AdaBoost algorithm.
+This is unlike a random forest in which decision trees make use of multiple variables to make a final classification decision.
+Here are the diagrams representing decision trees used in random forest vs decision stumps used in the AdaBoost algorithm.

 - Equal Weights vs Variable Weights: In a Random forest, a decision made by each tree carries equal weight.
 In other words, each decision tree has equal say or weight in the final decision.
 In AdaBoost, some decision stumps may have a higher say or weight in the final decision than the others.